 - Changing the language of your store as per the location to give it a personalized touch for native people.

-- Putting up currency according to space you are selling in.
+- Putting up currency according to the space you are selling in.

 - Moreover, giving your store a new & fresh design.

-You must have heard about ‘Zara’.
-Zara products are available in almost all countries, similarly, they have their online stores in multiple locations with different store outlook, different location & different currencies.
+You must have heard about the eCommerce brand ‘Zara’.
+Zara products are available in almost all countries, similarly, they have their online stores in multiple locations with different store outlook, different locations & different currencies.
 This gives the customers a personalized way to connect with them & an encouragement to buy more.

 Pain points you might face